Using an employer of record in Chile

 • Open a business bank account with a Chilean bank

-However, using a Chile EOR is a much simpler and easier option for most U.S.-based companies.
+However, using a Chile EOR is a simpler and quicker option for most U.S.-based companies.

 PEO in Chile